e271828e/Flight.jl/docs/notes/design/framework_spec.md

 )
 ```

+#### What the explicit form buys

-- **Every mistake is loud** under the declaration layer: a forgotten contributor is
+- **Every mistake is loud** under the declaration layer: a forgotten contributor
-  an unconnected-input error naming `in4`; a double-wired slot violates
+  is an unconnected-input error naming `in4`; a double-wired slot violates
   single-connection; a stale arity surfaces as one or the other.
-The bookkeeping is
+The bookkeeping
-  ceremony, never silence.
+  is ceremony, never silence.
 - **The aggregate is a first-class signal.** `wr_sum.Σ` is an ordinary port:
-  loggable, GUI-visible, fanned out to a second consumer (a loads monitor) for one
+  loggable, GUI-visible, fanned out to a second consumer (a loads monitor) for
-  wire.
+  one wire.
-- **Aggregation logic is arbitrary stage-2 code** — mass-properties composition with
+- **Aggregation logic is arbitrary stage-2 code**: mass-properties composition
-  its transport terms, weighted blends — not restricted to a declared
+  with its transport terms, weighted blends.
+It is not restricted to a declared
   commutative-associative binary op.
-- **Fold order is author-visible**: the positional order of the junction's inputs.
+- **Fold order is author-visible**: the positional order of the junction's
-  Reassigning contributors to different slots changes summation order, hence bits
+  inputs.
+Reassigning contributors to different slots changes summation order,
-  (float non-associativity) — deterministic per configuration and under author
+  hence bits (float non-associativity).
+The ordering is deterministic per
-  control, which is strictly more explicit than a framework-canonical order.
+  configuration and under author control, which is strictly more explicit than a
+  framework-canonical order.
-- For the handful of real sites, a **named site-specific junction**
+- For the handful of real sites, a **named site-specific junction** documents the
+  contributor set better than generated slots, at the price of hard-coding it
+  into a type:
-  (`input_types(::VehicleWrenchSum, ::Type{T}) where {T <: Real} = (aero = …, ldg = …, pwp = …)`) documents the
+  `input_types(::VehicleWrenchSum, ::Type{T}) where {T <: Real} = (aero = …, ldg = …, pwp = …)`.
-  contributor set better than generated slots, at the price of hard-coding it into a
-  type; the generic positional form remains the tool for configuration-variable
+  The generic positional form remains the tool for configuration-variable sites.
-  sites.
   Both are plain components; the framework is not involved.

+#### The hierarchical aggregation idiom

-**The hierarchical aggregation idiom** (what replaces the tree walk).
-Only physical
+This is what replaces the tree walk.
+Only physical contributors publish these
-contributors publish these ports — a strut publishes `wr_b`, avionics publishes
+ports: a strut publishes `wr_b`, avionics publishes nothing.

-nothing — and each [assembly](#g-assembly) that *owns* contributors aggregates them with an internal
+Each [assembly](#g-assembly) that *owns* contributors aggregates them with an
-junction and **exports the total** ([§3.3][s3-3]: the junction is a component inside the
+internal junction and **exports the total** — the junction is a component inside
-assembly; the assembly exports its `Σ` port).
-The [§6.1][s6-1] connection rules force this
+the assembly, and the assembly exports its `Σ` port ([§3.3][s3-3]).

+**Why.** The [§6.1][s6-1] connection rules force this shape: a generically-held
-shape: a generically-held submodel is opaque, so every generic boundary must export
+submodel is opaque, so every generic boundary must export its aggregate.

-its aggregate. `Ldg` sums its three struts and exports `wr_b`; the systems assembly
+**Example.** `Ldg` sums its three struts and exports `wr_b`; the systems assembly
 sums `aero + ldg + pwp`; the vehicle wires the systems totals into Newton–Euler.

 Each recursion step of FlightCore's tree walk becomes one visible junction at the
-level that owns the contributors — for the C172, about four junctions and fifteen
+level that owns the contributors.
+For the C172 that is about four junctions and
-wires, written once, reading as a manifest of what weighs, what pushes and what
+fifteen wires, written once, reading as a manifest of what weighs, what pushes
+and what spins.

-spins.
-Frame responsibility is unchanged: contributors publish in the common body
+Frame responsibility is unchanged: contributors publish in the common body frame,
-frame, applying their own mounting transforms at source.
-Do **not** bundle the three
+applying their own mounting transforms at source.

-quantities into one contribution struct: contributors are ragged (aero has wrench
+Do **not** bundle the three quantities into one contribution struct.
+Contributors
-but no mass, fuel the reverse, only `pwp` has angular momentum), and a bundle forces
+are ragged: aero has wrench but no mass, fuel the reverse, only `pwp` has angular
-zero-filled identity noise through every port — the "silently sum nothing" hazard in
+momentum.
+A bundle forces zero-filled identity noise through every port — the
-a new coat.
+"silently sum nothing" hazard in a new coat.

 A `sum_ports!`-style helper (instantiate + wire + export in one call) is
 guarded-addition sugar, added when migration shows the pattern repeated.

+The junctions themselves — [summing junctions](#g-summing-junction), Bool gates —
+are the seed of the standard component library committed in [§13.7][s13-7]:
+ordinary components, no framework privileges, inventory grown strictly by
+migration demand.

+#### The zero-contributor end of the same spectrum

+Ragged contributors bottom out at none: a configuration in which a consumer's
+required aggregate input has *no* physical contributors at all.
 The
-junctions themselves — [summing junctions](#g-summing-junction), Bool gates — are the seed of the
-standard component library committed in [§13.7][s13-7]: ordinary components, no
-framework privileges, inventory grown strictly by migration demand.

-**The zero-contributor end of the same spectrum.** Ragged contributors bottom out at
-none: a configuration in which a consumer's required aggregate input has *no* physical
-contributors at all — the bare-propagation `Vehicle{NoVehicleSystems}`, zero
+bare-propagation `Vehicle{NoVehicleSystems}` is one — zero contributors to
-contributors to external wrench and to internal angular momentum, while
+external wrench and to internal angular momentum, while `VehicleDynamics`
-`VehicleDynamics` requires both unconditionally.
-There is no junction to write and no
+requires both unconditionally.

+There is no junction to write and no producer to wire. [§6.1][s6-1] bans
-producer to wire, [§6.1][s6-1] bans unconnected inputs and silent defaults, and the identity
+unconnected inputs and silent defaults, and the identity element a zero-arity
-element a zero-arity junction would need is deliberately absent (row 37).
-The spelling
+junction would need is deliberately absent (row 37).

-is a library `Constant` source ([§13.7][s13-7]) wired straight to the consumer's input —
+**Rule.** The spelling is a library `Constant` source ([§13.7][s13-7]) wired
+straight to the consumer's input: `Constant(Wrench())` → `dynamics/wr_ext`.

-`Constant(Wrench())` → `dynamics/wr_ext` — so the zero total becomes declared
+**Why.** The zero total becomes declared structure — the configuration states
-structure, the configuration stating "external wrench ≡ 0" as a visible wire and an
+"external wrench ≡ 0" as a visible wire and an observable port, rather than as an
-observable port rather than as an identity method the framework supplies behind the
+identity method the framework supplies behind the author's back.
-author's back.

 This is not the banned default ([§6.1][s6-1]) in component clothing but its
-opposite: that default is silent and consumer-declared, this one is loud and
+opposite.
+That default is silent and consumer-declared; this one is loud and
 assembly-declared, the author writing the child and the wire, both inspectable.

+#### The cost, recorded

-The cost of explicit wiring, recorded: adding a deep contributor edits one assembly
-level (its owner's wiring) instead of zero, and buys in exchange per-contributor
+Adding a deep contributor edits one assembly level (its owner's wiring) instead
+of zero.
+In exchange, explicit wiring buys per-contributor values and
-values and intermediate totals as observable ports, with every silence inverted into
+intermediate totals as observable ports, with every silence inverted into a
-a warning or error (rows 7, 37).
+warning or error (rows 7, 37).

-Consumer-declared folds with multi-connection legality are closed (rows 7 and 37).
+Consumer-declared folds with multi-connection legality are closed
+(rows 7 and 37).

 ---